sonaliadekar/ProductManagement/README.md

 ProductManagement

 This contains the three files.
-1. ProductManagement.7z - The.
+1. ProductManagement.zip - The.
 Net project for product management application.
-2. ShoppingCartSQL.7z - The database file
+2. ShoppingCartSQL.zip - The database file
-3. Program Test.7z - The answer to programing questions.
+3. Program Test.zip - The answer to programing questions.